DisguisedPigeon/nixos-dotfiles/README.md

 ### Aditional notes
  - This is a permanent WIP, do not expect stability from anything I make.
 I've deleted my nvim config and re-wrote it like 3 times in the past.
 Also, I often forget to push stuff.
 Oopsie.
  - I use NixOS BTW
- - I will probably forget updating this readme (LAST UPDATE: 14/10/2024), so success rate will probably get worse with time
+ - I will probably forget updating this readme (LAST UPDATE: 09/05/2025), so success rate will probably get worse with time
- - Unless in the future I update this , there probably are programs with incomplete configurations (also see first item).
+ - Unless in the future I update this, there probably are programs with incomplete configurations (also see first item).
 At the time of writing this, awesomewm is not configured at all.
-(I did update this, but awesomewm is still not done) (Still not done)
+(I did update this, but awesomewm is still not done) (Still not done) (Once again not done, at this point I might just remove it)
  - I use NeoVim BTW
- - I don't expect nobody to use this, so if somebody is reading, I'm sorry for giving you the impression that installing this is a good idea. it's probably better for you to use another config (haven't tried it, but everything rxyhn makes is cool AF, so [rxyhn's yuki](https://github.com/rxyhn/yuki)).
+ - I don't expect nobody to use this, so if somebody is reading, I'm sorry for giving you the impression that installing this is a good idea. it's probably better for you to use another config (haven't tried it, but everything raexera makes is cool AF, so [raexera's yuki](https://github.com/raexera/yuki)).